compound-finance/comet/docs/README.md

 function transferGovernor(address newGovernor) external
 ```

-* `newGovernor`: The address of the new governor of the Compound III protocol instance.
+* `newGovernor`: The address of the new Governor of the Compound III protocol instance.
 * `RETURN`: No return, reverts on error.

 ### Withdraw Reserves

 This function allows governance to withdraw base token reserves from the protocol and send them to a specified address.
-Only the governor address may call this function.
+Only the Governor address may call this function.

 #### Comet